scmorrison/perl6-Magento/README.md

 * `host`: Magento base URL
 * `store`: Store identifier (e.g. default)
 * `access_token`: Magento access token.
 For long-use configurations, integrations, use an Integration Access Token.

+Optional:

+* `format`: By default all results are returned as `Perl 6` variables.
+You can specify `json` or `xml` with this variable to return the raw response body in either format.

 Installation
 ============